WooCommerce comes localization-ready out of the box. All that’s needed is a translation file for your language.

 If you’re new to translating, checkout the translators handbook to get started.

-WooCommerce includes a language file (.pot file) which contains all of the English text.
+WooCommerce includes a language file (.pot file) that contains all of the English text.
 You can find this language file inside the plugin folder in woocommerce/i18n/languages/.

 Creating custom translations with Loco Translate

-Loco Translate is a free plugin that you can download here.
-You can also add directly from the WordPress administration, in Plugins > Add New.
+1/ Download the free plugin called Loco Translate from here.
+Or add directly from the WordPress administration via Plugins > Add New.

-You can easily add new languages to a theme or a plugin using the Add New Language link:
+5/ Add new languages using the Add New Language link:

-Then choose the language to add in the list, or enter the language ISO code (ex: fr_FR, en_US etc…), and select the folder to add the translation files to, and hit Start Translating:
+6/ Choose the language to add in the list, or enter the language ISO code (ex: fr_FR, en_US etc…), and select the folder to add the translation files to, and click Start Translating:

 Creating custom translations with PoEdit